syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the allowMultiple option for a resource object,
+To set allowMultiple option for a resource object,

 {% highlight html %}